keijayk/TechChallengeApp/solution/SOLUTION_SUMMARY.md

 - Network Segmention

   The deployment solution is designed to achieve network segmentation as folows.
 The frontend of the application (as Azure app service) is hosted in a Virtual Network (VNet).
-Private Link [[9](https://docs.microsoft.com/en-us/azure/postgresql/concepts-data-access-and-security-private-link)] for Azure Database for PostgreSQL-Single server is used to bring Postgress server inside the VNet in which the frontend of the application is also hosted.
+Private Link [[9](https://docs.microsoft.com/en-us/azure/postgresql/concepts-data-access-and-security-private-link)] for Azure Database for PostgreSQL-Single server is used to bring Postgres server inside the VNet in which the frontend of the application is also hosted.
 The private endpoint exposes a private IP within a subnet that the frontend could use to connect to the database server.
-This setup secures the outbound connection from an App Service Fronend application to the postgress database.
+This setup secures the outbound connection from an App Service Fronend application to the postgres database.

 - Azure Key Vault as Secret Storage